[UPDATED FOR 2023]

-You finally started your blog, and it's going great!
-The comments are trickling in, lots of people are subscribing to notifications, and you have a steady weekly posting schedule laid out.
+Your company finally started a blog, and it's going great!
+The comments are trickling in, lots of new contacts are subscribing to notifications, and you have a steady weekly posting schedule laid out.
 But now you've hit a bump - it's hard to keep up with the topics you've already written on and those that you should write about in the future.

 How can you keep your topics organized?
-How do you make sure the marketing team is organized and that topics are not repeated?
+How do you make sure your marketing team is organized and that topics are not repeated?
+How can you delegate buyer persona targeting in your content?
 Here's the perfect solution: building an editorial calendar!

-An editorial calendar is a visual representation of your content marketing tasks that is based on your blogging strategy.
-It makes it easy for the marketing team to keep track of blog post ideas, blogging schedules, and themes that might impact your content marketing calendar.
+An editorial calendar is a visual representation of your company’s content marketing tasks that are based on your blogging strategy.
+It makes it easy for your marketing department to keep track of subject matter, buyer persona, cadence, themes, and more that might impact your content marketing calendar.

 Unlike a content calendar, an editorial calendar looks at the big picture and then breaks it down into content themes and topics.
 Think of it as a blueprint for all of your content plans.

 It's important to realize that an editorial calendar is usually a work in progress.
-You have to tweak it constantly until you find a system that works for you.
-However, there are aspects that you should always consider when creating this calendar.
+Content marketers must tweak it constantly to find a strategy that works for them.
+However, there are aspects that one should always consider when creating a calendar.